Asian shares mostly higher, tracking Wall Street rally

 On Monday, the S&P 500 rose 0.5% to 4,566.48, surpassing a record set on Thursday.
 The Dow Jones Industrial Average also reached an all-time high, gaining 0.2% to 35,741.15.
 The Nasdaq composite picked up 0.9%, to 15,226.71.

-In Tuesday trading, Japan’s benchmark Nikkei 225 added 1.8% to 29,100.57.
-The advance was helped by a 2% jump in electronics and entertainment Sony Corp., which is reporting earnings later this week.
+In Tuesday trading, Japan’s benchmark Nikkei 225 added 1.8% to finish at 29,106.01.
+The advance was helped by a 2.6% jump in electronics and entertainment Sony Corp., which is reporting earnings later this week.
 Sony, which has video game and movie divisions, has seen sales rise as people opted for stay-home entertainment during the pandemic.

+Other big gainers included Nippon Telegraph & Telephone, which jumped 5.4% after it upgraded its earnings outlook.

 China has reimposed travel restrictions in some areas to combat outbreaks of the virus that are adding to concerns over a slowing economy.

-South Korea's Kospi edged up 0.6% to 3,037.21 after the government reported the economy grew at an annual pace of 4%, according to government data.
+South Korea's Kospi gained 1.0% to 3,050.14 after the government reported the economy grew at an annual pace of 4%, according to government data.
 That was slightly weaker than expected.
 But analysts expect consumer spending to recover as virus cases ease with progress in the country's vaccine rollout.

 On Wall Street, Tesla jumped to the biggest gain in the S&P 500 after Hertz said it will buy 100,000 Model 3 vehicles for its fleet.
 The landmark deal for the electric-vehicle industry sent Tesla up 12.7%.
 Because it's one of the biggest stocks in the market, its moves have an outsized effect on the S&P 500.